Saltar navegación

 Consejos para el éxito

-Five Bonus Points for all CDBG Applications are available for applicants who have not had a Housing, Community Facilities or Water/Sewer project with CDBG within the last 5 years.
+Communities that have not received a CDBG grant for Community Facilities, Water and Sewer, or Youth Job Training in the past five years will be awarded five bonus points.
 Securing at least 10% of a project’s matching funds from a private funding source will result in an additional five bonus points on applications.

 Reunir cartas de apoyo es una excelente manera de mejorar su solicitud de subvención.
 Consiga que una amplia base de líderes comunitarios confirme la importancia de su proyecto.